PLCnext/MqttClient/README.md

 - In the component's `SubscribeServices` method, call `ServiceManager::GetService<IMqttClientService>("PxceTcs")`, and assign the result to the pointer variable.
 - Using the assigned pointer, call the `CreateClient` method to create an MQTT Client.

-The complete set of available MQTT Client methods are documented ... (here).
+The complete API for the MQTT Client service is available [here](https://github.com/plcnext/MqttClient/docs/index.html).

 The `CreateClient` method must always be called before any other MQTT operation.
 This method returns a unique ID that must be used in all other method calls.
 In this way, it is possible to create multiple MQTT Client instances.